stan-dev/cmdstan/README.md

 ```
 STANC2=true
 ```
 to the `make/local` file.
 Then run `make clean-all` and `make build` again to build the old compiler.
 If these steps fix the issues in your model please report a bug on the [stanc3](https://github.com/stan-dev/stanc3) repository.
-Otherwise, report the issue to either the [Cmdstan](https://github.com/stan-dev/cmdstan) repository.
+Otherwise, report the issue to the [Cmdstan](https://github.com/stan-dev/cmdstan) repository.